SynBioCAD/biocad/README.md

-ngBioCAD is an open-source, Web-based computer aided design (CAD) tool for [synthetic biology](http://www.synbioproject.org/topics/synbio101/definition/) built on the [SBOL standard](http://sbolstandard.org/).
+SynBioCAD is an open-source, Web-based computer aided design (CAD) tool for [synthetic biology](http://www.synbioproject.org/topics/synbio101/definition/) built on the [SBOL standard](http://sbolstandard.org/).

 Things you can do so far: